isomerpages/nparks-juronglake/index.md

   families and the community to come together.
 image: /images/Chinese Garden/Twin_Pagoda.jpg
 permalink: /
-notification: Clusia Cove will be closed from 5 May 2025 (Mon) until further notice for maintenance works.
+notification: Please note that the Garden Shuttle Service will be suspended from 9 to 13 June 2025.
 Thank you for your understanding.
 sections:
   - hero:
       title: Jurong Lake Gardens